Irys-xyz/Irys-docs/pages/developer-docs/tags.md

 ## Custom

-Additionally, you can use any tags your specific use case requires.
+You can use any custom tags your use case requires.